-(f) [Repealed]

-(g) the rationale for the transaction;
+(fg) the rationale for the transaction;

-(h) in the case of a disposal, the application of the sale proceeds;
+(g) in the case of a disposal, the application of the sale proceeds;

-(i) in the case of a disposal, if the securities formed part of the consideration received, a statement as to whether such securities are to be sold or retained; and
+(h) in the case of a disposal, if securities formed part of the consideration received, a statement as to whether such securities are to be sold or retained; and

-(j) in the case of a property entity, the information required by paragraph 13.11.
+(i) in the case of a property entity, the information required by paragraph 13.11.

+Issuers must publish the announcement even if it is not possible to include all the details required or if there are outstanding conditions.
+In this instance issuers must include a cautionary announcement and then announce the omitted details once they have been established.

+Categorisation calculations must be submitted to the JSE with the announcement.

-9.16 In addition, if securities have been acquired in a company that, as a result, becomes a subsidiary company as defined in the Act, the applicant must adhere to the provisions of paragraph 10.21 of Schedule 10.
-Such confirmation must be included in the announcement in terms of paragraph 9.15.
+9.13 If a company acquired becomes a subsidiary it must adhere to the provisions of Schedule 10.
+Such confirmation must be included in the announcement in terms of paragraph 9.12.

+If a transaction results in an issue of securities, then the issuer must consider paragraph 6.19(h).
 Supplementary notification

-9.17 The JSE must be advised immediately and a supplementary announcement made without delay if, at any time after the announcement referred to in paragraphs 9.15, 9.20(a) or 10.4(a) has been made and before the relevant shareholders meeting, the issuer becomes aware that:
+9.14 The JSE must be advised immediately and a supplementary announcement made as soon as possible after the issuer becomes aware that:

-(a) there has been a significant change affecting any matter contained in the earlier announcement; or
+(a) there has been a significant change affecting any matter contained in the earlier announcement, prior to shareholders’ approval; or

-(b) a significant new matter has arisen, the inclusion of information on which new matter would have been required to be disclosed in the earlier announcement had such information been know at that time;
+(b) a significant new matter has arisen which would have been required to be disclosed in the earlier announcement had such information been know at that time;

 (c) “significant” means:

-(i) a change of 10% or more from the original announced pro forma financial effects of the transaction; or
+(i) a change of 10% or more to the pro forma financial effects of the transaction; or

-(ii) any other matter or element that could influence an investor’s assessment of the matter under consideration.
+(ii) any other matter that could influence an investor’s assessment of the transaction.

-9.18 The supplementary announcement must:
+9.15 The supplementary announcement must: